bk62/botter.py/README.md

 }
 ```

-Using bot commands, I needed a way to get structured user input comparable to using web forms.
 Using command arguments a solution could be:

 `bp*currency add <name> <code> <symbol> <description>`

-Which is fine but what if I wanted to add more fields and/or related models (corresponding to embedded formsets in django for example).
+Which is fine but what if I wanted to add more fields and/or related models (corresponding to nesting arrays in JSON or embedded formsets in django).
 Specifically, for this project, I also wanted to add the ability to parse strings containing currency denominations (e.g. "1 buck, 2 quarters, 3 cents") which meant that I had to add denominations data to the database.
 Which would mean I had to implement complicated nesting or the user had to run multiple commands to add a single virtual currency.

 Adding a simple parsing grammar was, arguably, therefore the simpler more extendible solution.
 Take for example the following currency specification: